-• The entire program is designed to be completed within 48 weeks.
+- The entire program is designed to be completed within 7 months.
 Each student must meet the minimum number of hours each week to ensure completion of the program within the maximum time frame.
-The following guidelines are in accordance with 34 C.F.R. §668.34(a)(6).
+The following guidelines are in accordance with 34 C.F.R. §668.34(a)(6). - To calculate the Pace of Progression, divide the cumulative number of hours successfully completed by the cumulative number of hours attempted.

-• To calculate the Pace of Progression, divide the cumulative number of hours successfully completed by the cumulative number of hours attempted.
+Pace of Progression = Cumulative Hours Completed Cumulative Hours Attempted

-Cumulative Hours Completed Pace of Progression = Cumulative Hours Attempted
+- Each student is required to complete a minimum of 100% of each course to successfully complete the program. - Each student is expected to maintain an average pace of 20 hours per week within each 15-week cycle (hereafter defined as Term).
+The average hours attempted within each term should average to:

-- Each student is required to complete a minimum of 100% of each course to successfully complete the program. - Each student is expected to maintain an average pace of 18.75 hours per week within each 24-week cycle (hereafter defined as Term).
-The average hours attempted within each term should average to: - Term 1 (week 1 24) = 450 - Term 2 (week 25 48) = 450 - Each student is required to complete 100% of the 180 clinic internship hours. - If the student receives an Incomplete (I) grade in a course(s): - The student must retake the appropriate course(s) within a 150% maximum time frame from their start date in the program. - \circ $\;$ The student must pay to retake the course and must pass the course. - A student is ineligible (via the maximum time frame element) when it becomes mathematically impossible for them to complete the program within 150% of its length.
+- Term 1 (week 1 15) = 300 - Term 2 (week 16 30) = 300 - Each student is required to complete 100% of the 100 clinic internship hours. - If the student receives an Incomplete (I) grade in a course(s): - The student must retake the appropriate course(s) within a 150% maximum time frame from their start date in the program. - The student must pay to retake the course and must pass the course. - A student is ineligible (via the maximum time frame element) when it becomes mathematically impossible for them to complete the program within 150% of its length.
 A student may appeal.
-Please refer to the appeal process below. - The original hours attempted in the incomplete course do not apply towards the completion of the 900-hour program. - If a student withdraws from the program and later re-enrolls or if they are transferring from an Institution which is Accredited by a Federally Recognized Accrediting Agency, they must fill out a petition to have the previous earned hours accepted. - If the previous hours meet ZMC transfer requirements, they will be added to the transcript and the pace of progression calculation will reflect where they should be in the program.
-The student will be responsible for maintaining the pace of progression with the correlating cohort. - For example, if a student transfers 250 hours towards the 900-hour program and is enrolled for an average of 20 hours per week, the student will be required to complete the remaining 650 hours in approximately 32.5 weeks.
-Maximum time frame in this example is calculated by 32.5 weeks 1.5 = 48.75 week maximum time frame to complete the 650 hour initial requirement.
+Please refer to the appeal process below. - The original hours attempted in the incomplete course do not apply towards the completion of the 600-hour program. - If a student withdraws from the program and later re-enrolls or if they are transferring from an Institution which is Accredited by a Federally Recognized Accrediting Agency, they must fill out a petition to have the previous earned hours accepted. - If the previous hours meet ZMC transfer requirements, they will be added to the transcript and the pace of progression calculation will reflect where they should be in the program.
+The student will be responsible for maintaining the pace of progression with the correlating cohort. - For example, if a student transfers 200 hours towards the 600-hour program and is enrolled for an average of 20 hours per week, the student will be required to complete the remaining 400 hours in approximately 20 weeks.
+Maximum time frame in this example is calculated by 20 weeks 1.5 = 30 week maximum time frame to complete the 600 hour initial requirement.